girardi69/AWS_BigData/IoT Core Device.md

 - click `Activate`
 - click button `Attach a policy` and click button `Register Thing`

+## Exit and create a policy after
+- in the next window, click next and then go to the policy creation afterwards

 ## Create a policy
 - go to `Secure`